The socioeconomic importance of research-based education

 Novo Nordisk Fonden

-Western University, University of Wisconsin-Madison, University of Copenhagen
+University of Western Ontario (Western University), University of Wisconsin-Madison, University of Copenhagen